 The choir that sings at 10:00am Mass on Sundays and practices Thursdays from 7:30 to 9:00pm is a 5 part SSATB adult choir of approximately 15 members.

-The group that sings Sundays at 11:45am Mass practices Wednesday evenings 7:30 – 9:00pm.
-This is the group that practices with instrumental accompanists and is the inheritor of the contemporary choir title.
+The group that sings Sundays at 11:45 Mass practices Wednesday evenings 7:30 – 9:00pm.
+This is the group that practices with instrumental accompanists, currently guitar, bass, recorder and clarinet.

 Those people who are available during weekdays and have volunteered their names for this purpose sing also in the Funeral Choir.
 They are contacted by phone a day or two before each funeral and come along if they are able.
 We meet 20 minutes before hand to look over the music but otherwise there are no practices.
 This is a valuable ministry of comfort and support in our parish.
 Members can be called upon approximately 20 times a year.
 We also sing at the 9:00 am mass on All Souls Day (Nov 2) if it falls on a weekday.

 Younger musicians are accommodated at their own practices.
-Children in Grades 4-12 practice from 4:00-5:00 pm on Tuesdays under the direction of Shannon Smith.
-They are provided with a congregational (melody only) edition of CBW3 but do expand into alto and descant parts.
+Children in Grades 3 – 12 practice from 4:00-5:00 pm on Tuesdays under the direction of Shannon Smith.
+They are provided with a congregational (melody only) edition of CBW3 but do expand into bass, alto and descant parts.
 We learn anthems and choir pieces which we sing at the Sunday 11:45 mass once a month, normally on the last Sunday.
 Over the Christmas holiday we also sing for the mass at the Winston Park Village Home on the last Tuesday of December.
+And on Easter Sunday we lead music at the extra masse held in the Parish Centre.

 All four weekend liturgies are complete with a musical setting of the responsorial psalm led by a cantor.
 Those who serve as cantors are volunteers drawn from all ages.
 They do not necessarily sing in a choir and we welcome expressions of interest from those interested in this ministry alone.